BPHL-Molecular/Daytona_HCV/README.md

 The second column of the above table indicates that 875 reads (0.07%) in the sample (xxx25002686_S1) are identified as HCV species.
 Among it, 872 reads (0.07%) are identified as HCV genotype 4, while 2 reads (0.00%) are identified as HCV genotype 6.
 Note, the reason why the two percentages are the same is due to rounding.
 Similarly, the same reason applies to 0 percentage.

 ## Test data
-The test data can be found in
+The test data can be found in /fastqs/example_hcv/.
+To use them, please copy them to /fastqs first.

 ### Note:
 If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of Daytona_HCV.sh.